btrettel/blastersim/to-do.md

 - Error messages:
     - When mass or temperature goes negative, suggest that perhaps the effective area is too large.
 - Make subroutine to fit `sys%con(:, :)%a_e`, `sys%con(:, :)%b`, `sys%cv(:)%p_fs`, `sys%cv(:)%p_fd` for all `con_types` and `cv_types`.
-- valve opening time?
+- Valve opening time, valve poppet model using pressures from CVs
 - test each `status%rc` code for `check_sys`
-- Equilibrium test case
 - Test if correct `sys` is output for `run` (old or new)
 - Data to collect from the open literature:
     - sudden contraction data for $A_\text{e}$ and $b$ would be useful for springers
 - Have ability to run multiple cycles and terminate when mass gets low in any particular CV.
 - If I use a constant pressure/temperature CV to model a HPA or CO2 tank, then I'll still need a way to estimate the real gas internal energy and enthalpy.
 Going all the way with a better equation of state and thermodynamic properties might not be much more complex.
 I could make each control volume use a different EOS if I want to avoid iterations associated with a different EOS.
 - Arbitrary displacement vs. force curves, using cubic splines for smoothness
+- Why is there a small amount of backwards motion of the projectile in `test_conservation`?
+Is it due to friction?

 ***